 Like I mention above, croissants have been my main focus in the kitchen.
 I studied a couple recipes, tested them, tweaked what I found necessary, and played with recipes for weeks.
 I was really happy with the croissant dough and lamination process, but I kept facing hurdles when it came to shaping and proofing.
 My croissants always flattened out.

 I began rolling the croissants a little tighter, which helped them stay raveled as they baked.
 Additionally, I took a second look at my proofing process.
 Proofing, the process of rising, allows the shaped croissants to puff up before baking.
 I was proofing them at room temperature for 2 hours, which I concluded was too much time out of the refrigerator.
-Croissant dough, as you learned, loves being cold.
+Our dough for croissants, as you learned, loves being cold.